 But this process isn’t as easy as it sounds.

-In this article, we’ll talk about every aspect of CPQ, why it matters, and what software tools you can use to streamline your sales process so that it scales with your business.
+In this article, we’ll talk about every aspect of CPQ, including giving a CPQ definition, explaining why it matters, and discussing software tools you can use to streamline your sales process so that it scales with your business.

 Let’s jump in!